jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) is the amount of the loss balance carried forward to the tax year that the person must subtract from their net income under section IA 4(1)﻿(a) (Using loss balances carried forward to tax year):
     (ii) must be no more than the amount of the person's net income:
   (c) tax rate is the basic rate of income tax set out in schedule 1, part A (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits).
+Deductions for beneficiaries
+(7) If the person is a beneficiary of a trust and has a segment of foreign-sourced income (the foreign income) that was received by the trust and is beneficiary income of the person, the person is treated for the purposes of this section as having the amount of deductions relating to the foreign income that a trustee of the trust would have had if the trustee were calculating their New Zealand tax for the foreign income under this section.

 ### LJ 6 Taxable distributions and NRWT rules
 When this section applies